apache/flink/docs/streaming_guide.md

 sudo docker run -t -i flinkstreaming/flink-connectors-flume
 ~~~

 Now a terminal started running from the image with all the necessary configurations to test run the Flume connector.
-The -p flag binds the localhost's and the Docker container's port so flume can communicate with the application through this.
+The -p flag binds the localhost's and the Docker container's ports so flume can communicate with the application through these.

 To have the latest version of Flink type:
 ~~~batch